lagossapp/lagoss/crates/wpt-runner/current-results.md

 Skipping ../../tools/wpt/fetch/api/request/request-cache-no-store.any.js
 Skipping ../../tools/wpt/fetch/api/request/request-cache-only-if-cached.any.js
 Skipping ../../tools/wpt/fetch/api/request/request-cache-reload.any.js
-Running ../../tools/wpt/fetch/api/request/request-consume-empty.any.js
+Running ../../tools/wpt/fetch/api/request/request-constructor-init-body-override.any.js
-TEST DONE 0 Consume request's body as text
+TEST DONE 1 Check that the body of a new request can be overridden when created from an existing Request object TEST DONE 0 Check that the body of a new request can be duplicated from an existing Request object Running ../../tools/wpt/fetch/api/request/request-consume-empty.any.js TEST DONE 0 Consume request's body as text
 TEST DONE 0 Consume request's body as blob